jacksonvanover/ECS32Bgrading/README.md

  `[PASSED]` tags means it works as expected; just check that their implementation is good.

  `[ERROR]` tags means there are some problems with the class.
-The methods that caused issues should be listed directly above. the tag
+The methods that caused issues should be listed directly above the tag.

  `_____crashed!` tags mean some sort of exception occurred.
 Check the formatting of their assignment, method names, etc...